top of page

 Pepper (Ba Dong) Indulging, 2024 (1 of 6), 花椒 (巴东) , 2024, Variable Size, Frames From Video of “Pepper Indulging”, Silk-screen printing, Acrylic, Digital prints, lithography

-Pepper Indulging (2024) extends the domestic through a different register of time and sensation.
+For me, the questions begin here: how is displacement rarely only a change of place?
+It is a change of tempo and habit, a quiet rewriting of what counts as home, as routes, speech, and routines are reshaped by forces that do not announce themselves.
+The domestic becomes the surface where infrastructure and policy leave their smallest marks.
+Pepper Indulging (2024) reveals these very marks through a different register of time and sensation.
 What might have been reduced to “documentary” becomes something more porous, where testimony and atmosphere lean into each other, and the migrant family’s world is not explained from a distance but allowed to retain its texture, its pauses, its minor turns of feeling.
 The script reads like a drifting ballad, moving from submerged geographies to kitchen heat, letting language carry what images cannot hold, until even speech feels vulnerable to erosion.
 I am drawn to the way Neo builds meaning through a multi-sensory approach informed by anthropological research methods.
 Dialect sits in the work as lived material, carrying closeness and distance at once, and the pepper itself is not a symbol but a disturbance, reaching the body before interpretation has time to settle.

 Pepper (Ba Dong) Indulging, 2024 (1 of 6), 花椒 (巴东) , 2024, Variable Size, Found Archival Material, Festival Marching in Chongqing, by Sidney Gamble, 1917